NameSilo

-NameSilo LLC is an American Internet domain registrar and web hosting company headquartered in Phoenix, Arizona.
-It is owned by NameSilo Technologies Corp., which is listed on the Canadian Securities Exchange (an alternative stock exchange for micro-cap and emerging companies).
-NameSilo is an ICANN-accredited domain name registrar company which provides DNS domains, web hosting, email services, SSL certificates, and other website products.
+NameSilo LLC is an American Internet domain name registrar and web hosting company headquartered in Phoenix, Arizona.
+It is owned by NameSilo Technologies Corp., which is listed on the Canadian Securities Exchange.
+NameSilo is an ICANN-accredited registrar providing domain registration, DNS services, web hosting, email, SSL certificates, and related internet products.

 History

 NameSilo LLC was founded in 2010 by Michael Goldfarb and Michael McCallister in Phoenix, Arizona.